guppy-rs/hakari-on-omicron-perf/README.md

 ## Commands run

 The following commands were run as part of the test.
-This is a pretty representative sample of commands I've run against my repository in the last week.
+These were a representative sample of commands Rain ran against Omicron in the last week of September 2024.

 Before each series of commands, `cargo clean` was run.